Oregon Hunger Facts

 Hunger Fact #1

-The rising cost of food and housing is worsening food insecurity in Oregon, Southwest Washington and across the country.
-Last year, we saw 1.9 million visits to food assistance sites through the Oregon Food Bank Network — a 14% increase from the previous year.
-We are seeing record numbers of visits.
+The rising cost of food and housing makes it harder for individuals and families to get the food they need in Oregon, Southwest Washington and across the country.
+Last year, we saw 2.5 million visits to food assistance sites through the Oregon Food Bank Network — a 31% increase from the previous year.
+This is a record number of visits.

 Hunger Fact #2

-The Oregon Food Bank Network is made up of 21 regional food banks partnering with more than 1,400 free food markets, pantries, meal sites and delivery programs.
-Our strength is this Network, which sourced and distributed over 87 million meals worth of food (104 million pounds) last year — emphasizing fresh produce, dairy, protein and pantry staples.
+The Oregon Food Bank Network is made up of 21 regional food banks partnering with more than 1,200 free food markets, pantries, meal sites and delivery programs.
+Our strength is this Network, which sourced and distributed over 91 million meals worth of food (nearly 110 million pounds) last year — emphasizing fresh produce, dairy, protein and pantry staples.
 Many locations are shopping-style markets that allow families to select food that matches cultural and dietary needs.
-Oregon Food Bank alone sourced and distributed nearly 42 million meals worth of food (50 million pounds) last year.

 Hunger Fact #3

-Food insecurity disproportionately affects specific communities in Oregon, regardless of geography.
-Historic inequities and systemic exclusions mean that Black, Indigenous and Communities of Color, immigrants and refugees, single moms and caregivers, and trans and gender expansive communities are two to three times more likely to face hunger and poverty in our region.
+Food insecurity disproportionately affects specific communities in Oregon and Southwest Washington, regardless of geography.
+Historic inequities and systemic exclusions have created a current reality where Black, Indigenous and Communities of Color, immigrants and refugees, single moms and caregivers, and trans and gender expansive communities are two to three times more likely to face hunger and poverty in our region.
 By addressing these disparities we can ensure everyone in our state has access to the essential resources we need to thrive.

 Hunger Fact #4